1Panel-dev/1Panel/docs/README_EN.md

 ## Security Information

-If you discover any security issues, please contact us through:
+If you discover any security issues, please contact us through: wanghe@fit2cloud.com.
-- email: wanghe@fit2cloud.com

-## Copyright & License
+## License

-Copyright (c) 2014-2024 [FIT2CLOUD](https://fit2cloud.com/), All rights reserved.

 Licensed under The GNU General Public License version 3 (GPLv3)  (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at